comfy/active_link_to/README.md

 When installing for Rails 3 applications add this to the Gemfile: `gem 'active_link_to'` and run `bundle install`.

 For older Rails apps add `config.gem 'active_link_to'` in config/environment.rb and run `rake gems:install`.
+Or just checkout this repo into /vendor/plugins directory.

 ## Super Simple Example
 Here's a link that will have class attached if it happens to be rendered